The 20 Best Poliomyelitis Doctors Near Me in Chicago, IL

 Offers Telehealth

 Abdulmassih Abdulmassih is a primary care provider, practicing in Family Medicine in Chicago, Illinois.
 Dr. Abdulmassih is rated as an Experienced provider by MediFind in the treatment of Poliomyelitis.
-His top areas of expertise are Vertigo, Type 2 Diabetes (T2D), Acute Cystitis, Gastrostomy, and Endoscopy.
+He is also highly rated in 36 other conditions, according to our data.
+His clinical expertise encompasses Vertigo, Type 2 Diabetes (T2D), Acute Cystitis, Gastrostomy, and Endoscopy.
+Dr. Abdulmassih is board certified in American Board Of Family Medicine.

 What is the definition of Poliomyelitis?